nabilalam14/mde-hunting-internet-exposed-vm/README.md

 | where ActionType == "LogonSuccess"
 | distinct AccountName

-Accounts:
+Accounts observed:

 umfd-0

 umfd-1

 dwm-1

-5. Validate No Brute Force Against Valid Accounts
+5. Validate No Brute Force Against Valid Accounts DeviceLogonEvents

-Check if these accounts experienced failed logons.

-DeviceLogonEvents
 | where DeviceName == "windows-target-1"
 | where LogonType in ("Network", "Interactive", "RemoteInteractive", "Unlock")
 | where ActionType == "LogonFailed"
 | where AccountName in ("umfd-0", "umfd-1", "dwm-1")

 Result:
-No failed logons for these accounts.
+No failed logons observed.

 6. Validate labuser Was Not Targeted
 DeviceLogonEvents
 | where DeviceName == "windows-target-1"
 | where LogonType == "Network"